 Web tools and desktop tools

 If you have experience running and using geoprocessing tools in ArcGIS Pro, the experience is similar for web tools.
-The main difference between web tools and desktop geoprocessing tools is that when you run a web tool, it executes on a server computer using the resources of the server computer, as opposed to your desktop computer.
+The main difference between web tools and desktop geoprocessing tools is that when you run a web tool, it runs on a server computer using the resources of the server computer, as opposed to your desktop computer.

 Author, publish, and use web tools